Megaphragma: Wings

 The wings are narrow and have strongly depleted venation.
 The blade has a fringe of long setae on its perimeter.

 The forewing is very narrow compared to the other Trichogrammatidae, and is 5.3 to 10 times as long as the maximum discal width.
 There are three veins that are present in the forewing, the submarginal, marginal and stigmal veins.
 The veins are usually fused into an arch at the anterior wing margin, which is formed from the fusion of the subcosta and radius.
 The submarginal vein is short, and the costa cell and parastigma are not distinct.
 The marginal vein is very long, with one short seta at the base, and 1 or 2 central setae, which may be of very different lengths.
 The stigmal vein is very short, with 1 or 2 short setae on the stigma.
 The disc is either glabrous or has a few setae in 1 or 2 rows.

 The hindwing is narrower than the forewing, and consists of only 1 vein.
 A discal fringe is absent in the front margin of the hindwing.

 Legs

 The legs are slender and ambulatorial, and consist of a coxa, two-segmented trochanter, femur, tibia and three-segmented tarsi.
 The apical tarsomere has 2 claws, and a well-developed arolium.

 Metasoma

 The metasoma and mesosoma are broadly joined, and the petiole is indistinct.
 The metasoma consist of six visible tergites, and the sternites are slight and unsclerotized.

 Sexual dimorphism

 In males, the post-anellar antennomeres are shaped differently, being generally more elongate than in the female; notably in the polychaetum-group.
 Their genitalia are proportional to their overall size, simple and tubular.

 Internal morphology

 The head for the most part is filled by the brain and the subesophageal complex.
 A sizable portion of the metasoma is occupied by muscles, and a very large muscle fills up a lot of the mesosoma and metasoma.
-The reproductive system occupies a ton of the mesosoma too.
+The reproductive system occupies a majority of the mesosoma.